pdpy-github/pdpy.github.io/docs/0.0.3/_sources/external/lalsuite.rst.txt

    :alt: lalsuite conda-forge platforms
    :target: https://anaconda.org/conda-forge/lalsuite

-LALSuite is a large collection of gravitational-wave data analysis libraries, mainly written in C but with high-level bindings for Python.
+LALSuite is a large collection of partial discharge data analysis libraries, mainly written in C but with high-level bindings for Python.

 The main LALSuite documentation can be found at